 Step 5: Plan the Menu

-Heavy hor d’oeuvres are definitely the way to go here.
+As much as you don’t have to plan every minute of every facet of your engagement party, the food is a pretty important part to consider.
+We recommend the “heavy hor d’oeuvres” route to keep all the guests happy and fed with a variety of finger food types.
 No need to put together a 5-course meal, your friends and family are gathering to celebrate the couple and will want to mingle and catch up with one other.
 You’ll also want the freedom of roaming around to greet everyone and allow them to give you their congratulations.
 Cookouts in the backyard or taco bars are other fun, classic, and effortless ways to have a good time!
-For dessert, you don’t have to do a cake.
+For dessert, you could, but you don’t have to make a cake.
 We recommend doing something a little unique such as an ice cream station or assorted baked goods, like this amazing doughnut wall at this cocktail hour!

 Step 8: Decorate!

-You don’t need to get too crazy here.
+You don’t need to get too crazy here, but a little bit of fanfare can always help an event.
 When in doubt, keep it simple!
 And again, your engagement party decor doesn’t need to match your wedding colors.
 This is a great time to try out a florist in your area.
 Have them put together a few small arrangements which will add a nice touch to any space and provide a romantic atmosphere.
-Dress up your tables with colorful linen (check out our linen collection here!), a variety of candles, or a few pieces that hint at your wedding theme.
+Utilize an effective event rental service like FLEXX Productions for chairs (and tents if it’s outside) rentals; dress up your tables with colorful linen (check out our linen collection here!), a variety of candles, or a few pieces that hint at your wedding theme.